Economic apocalypse? 6 in 10 small businesses fear inflation will ruin them - NewsBreak

 Supply chain issues led to businesses paying out $10,628 more for their goods and supplies and an extra $6,562 due to inflation last year.
 For small businesses that need employees working on-site, respondents say they paid out over $20,000 in incentives to keep workers from leaving.

-Overall, small business owners lost 16% of their workforce in 2021.
-Remote businesses were able to keep most of their employees, with 87% staying on board through the pandemic.
-However, the average on-site business lost one in five employees, retaining just 81% of their staff.
+Overall, small business owners lost 16 percent of their workforce in 2021.
+Remote businesses were able to keep most of their employees, with 87 percent staying on board through the pandemic.
+However, the average on-site business lost one in five employees, retaining just 81 percent of their staff.

 More of the same in 2022